Most Popilar Things to Do in Kauai, Hawaii

 Na Pali Coast

 You can experience the jaw-dropping Na Pali Coast in a manner of ways.
-Whether it’s on the aforementioned Kalalau Trail or on a dinner cruise as you caress the spectacular coastline.
-There’s no right or wrong way.
+Whether it’s on the aforementioned Kalalau Trail or a dinner cruise as you caress the spectacular coastline, there’s no right or wrong way.
 But the 17-mile coast, teeming with cathedral cliffs and plummeting falls, is the most picturesque part of Kauai.

 Na Pali Coast on Kauai

-For some, the region will feel familiar as it featured plenty in the iconic film, Jurassic Park.
-Na Pali Coast remains untouched from the advancement of time thanks to its soaring peaks and narrow valleys that act as iron shields.
+For some, the region will feel familiar as it featured plenty in the iconic film Jurassic Park.
+Na Pali Coast remains untouched by time thanks to its soaring peaks and narrow valleys that act as iron shields.

 Aside from cruises and hikes, you can kayak along the coast to explore sea caves and quiet beaches.
 Or even take a helicopter tour to the otherwise inaccessible Manawaiopuna Falls.